 We are seeking a child and adolescent psychiatrist (CAP) who will be responsible for overseeing our 12-bed CBAT unit, which cares for youth with a wide range of psychiatric disorders.
 We are looking for a physician interested in working in the intensive psychiatric care setting.
 There is the opportunity for involvement in quality assurance and performance improvement initiatives.
-The position can include outpatient clinical and teaching opportunities.
 We are looking for collaborative individuals who can build working partnerships across disciplines and departments.
 This is an ideal position for the CAP aiming to work in an intensive psychiatric care setting in order to significantly impact the care of children and their families facing troubling psychiatric illnesses.

 Candidates must be board eligible/certified in general and child/adolescent psychiatry.
 All positions will include a Harvard Medical School appointment, which will be at least one rank below professor with salary dependent upon experience and qualifications.
 Women and minorities are encouraged to apply.
 CV and brief statement detailing relevant experience should be submitted electronically to Patricia Ibeziako, MD, Associate Chief for Clinical Services, Department of Psychiatry, Boston Children's Hospital, at email@example.com

 Boston Children's Hospital is an Affirmative Action/Equal Opportunity Employer.